linuxdeepin/deepin-manual/manual-assets/professional/dde-calendar/en_US/index.md

 ### Delete Events

-1. Right-click a date with event in the monthly, weekly or daily view.
+1. Right-click a date with event in the monthly, weekly, or daily view.
 2. Click **Delete** and a **You are deleting an event** prompt box will pop up.
 3. Confirm the prompt information and delete the event.

 You can also click **Cancel** to cancel the operation.

-Description of icons contained in the prompt information for repeating and non-repeating events is listed as below.
+Description of icons contained in the prompt information for repeating and non-repeating events when deleting a event is listed as below.

 | Icon                     | Description                                                  |
 | ------------------------ | ------------------------------------------------------------ |